linemos/kubernetes-intro/tasks/2-main-tasks.md

 4. Visit the external IP in your peferred browser to make sure you see your awezome CV online.
 If you get an error, the ingress and load balacing setup might not be completed.

 ## Rolling updates
 As you read earlier, Kubernetes can update your application without down time with a rolling-update strategy.
-You will now update the background color of the frontend application, see that the build trigger creates a new image and update the deployment to use this.
+You will now update the background color of the frontend application, see that the build trigger creates a new image and update the deployment to use this in your web application.

-1. Open the file [frontend/INSERT_FILE](../frontend/INSERT_FILE) and edit the field `background-color` to your favourite color
+1. Open the file [frontend/src/index.scss](../frontend/src/index.scss) and edit the field `background-color` to your favourite color
-2. Commit your changes and make sure to include :frontend: in your commit message (and push if you edit from your local computer)
+2. Commit your changes
+3. Create a *cv-frontend-2.0* tag like we did earlier.
 3. Go back to the cloud console in your browser and make sure that the build trigger finishes successfully
 4. Navigate to the newly created Docker image and click *Add tag*.
 Add the tag `2.0`
 5. Update the image specification on the file [yaml/frontend-deployment.yaml](../yaml/frontend-deployment.yaml) by adding the tag `:2.0`